JimmySmilez/Interactive-Dashboard/README.md

 # Interactive-Dashboard
-An interactive web-based dashboard was developed using R Shiny.
+An interactive web-based dashboard developed using R Shiny.
 The dashboard dynamically visualizes the Kenyan virome.